-It is illegal to jump off rock cliffs, ledges, bridges or man-made structures from 15 feet or more above the surface of the water within Curecanti.
+It is illegal to jump off rock cliffs, ledges, bridges, or structures on Blue Mesa (15 feet or higher).

 Harmful algae, also known as blue-green algae, is common and natural to our waters and found throughout Colorado.
 The algae can multiply rapidly to form blooms and scums, particularly in areas of shallow, warm water and in the late summer.